This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 Don’t run on the login node

 HPC’s are a shared resource, and the login node is for logging in, not for running analyses.
-Instead, connect interactively to a compute node before setting up or using the GenoPred pipeline, or submit your snakemake command as a batch job.
+Instead, connect interactively to a compute node before setting up or using the GenoPred pipeline, or submit your Snakemake command as a batch job.
 There are likely time and memory restrictions on the login node, leading to errors, or unhappy colleagues.
 Read the documentation for your HPC for more information.

 Running jobs in parallel

 Snakemake pipelines (such as GenoPred) can be easily parallelised.
 If you have access to multiple cores, then you can increase the -j parameter.
-Or if you have access to an HPC, then you can tell snakemake to submit jobs to the HPC (this is the most powerful approach and I would recommend if possible).
+Or if you have access to an HPC, then you can tell Snakemake to submit jobs to the HPC (this is the most powerful approach and I would recommend if possible).
 To submit jobs to the cluster, I use the --profile flag.
-This flag points snakemake to a specific .yaml file, specifying snakemake parameters, including those that instruct it to use the HPC.
-I have provided an example profile file (example_input/slurm.yaml), with parameters telling snakemake how to submit jobs to a SLURM scheduler.
+This flag points Snakemake to a specific .yaml file, specifying Snakemake parameters, including those that instruct it to use the HPC.
+I have provided an example profile file (example_input/slurm.yaml), with parameters telling Snakemake how to submit jobs to a SLURM scheduler.
 SLURM users should create a folder called slurm in $HOME/.config/snakemake, and then copy in the slurm.yaml, renaming it to config.yaml.
 More information about profiles in Snakemake can be found here.

 Once you have set up a .yaml for your scheduler, you can tell Snakemake to submit jobs to the scheduler by using the --profile slurm parameter, instead of the -j1 parameter.
 E.g.